Why Make Your Own?

 See also Tahini Dill Dressing.

 The next step is adding in a fat.
-Here, you’ll want to select heart- and brain-healthy fats such as tahini paste, avocado and/or nut butters and high-quality, cold-pressed oils like extra-virgin olive oil, hemp oil and flaxseed oil.
+Here, you’ll want to select heart- and brain-healthy fats such as tahini paste, avocado and/or nut butters and high-quality, cold-pressed oils like extra-virgin olive oil, avocado oil, hemp oil and flaxseed oil.

 5. The Emulsifier

 Then there are the emulsifiers – in our case, hummus, honey and tahini.
 This is the element that helps the fat and the acid blend together and keeps the dressing from separating.

 See also Avocado Lime Dressing.

 6. The Flavor Enhancers

 Last up are the flavor enhancers that make each dressing unique.
 Fresh herbs, garlic, ginger and chile peppers are a few examples of whole foods that nutritiously flavor dressings without any added fat, salt or sugar.

 See also Creamy Curry Dressing.